 You'll note in the picture that the Weeride comes with a headrest - this is to support your child's head and neck if they fall asleep when you're riding.
 Again very useful if you're out all day, or if your child has a tendancy to fall asleep the moment you start moving!

 Fitting takes about 20 minutes but once in place the seat can be removed in seconds for solo riding.

-Weeride seats are available from a wide range of local bike shops and also available on-line and in store at Wiggle, Evans Cycles and Halfords as well as on Amazon.
+Weeride seats are available from a wide range of local bike shops and also available on-line and in store at Evans Cycles as well as on Amazon.

 The Weeride Kangaroo is the "original" Weeride seat and is a good choice if you're looking for a cheaper seat, or perhaps aren't sure if it will get much use.

 What's the difference between the Kangaroo and the Safefront Weeride bike seats?

 The Kangaroo was the original WeeRide.
 The latest model is the Safefront, and has the following upgrades: higher sides for increased child stability, added strap underneath the bar for extra stability, 2 movement thumbscrew and 2 movement buckle release for enhanced safety; additional straps on footcup holders; increased seat size.